oicr-gsi/cbioportal_tools/README.md

 - `support`: Legacy support and utility functions
 - `utilities`: General purpose code for logging and configuration

+## Release Procedure

+- Update `CHANGELOG.md`
+- Update the version number in `setup.py`
+- Create, test, and install a new environment module in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator)

 ## Potential Extension

 Janus may later be extended to: